priconceptions/simple_priconceptions/data/notebook/valyria-model.md

 We don't do enough of things that serve no purpose.
 I've lost touch of doing things just because I like doing them.
 I'm worried that as a result, I'll end up not liking doing anything.

+People hate on programmers who spend hours stitching together hundreds of libraries for their blogs.
+I wonder i

 I want this blog to be like Viserys' miniature Valyria-- serves no purpose but it's just something I do.